JorgePe/ir-spybotics/README.md

 stty -F /dev/ttyACM0 ispeed 9600 ospeed 9600 -ignpar cs8 -cstopb -echo
 ```

 ## Notes

 DUPLO Dozer has a tendency to gasp after some commands

 ## More

 More details about my findings here:
 http://ofalcao.pt/blog/2017/decoding-old-lego-infrared-protocol

+## Future developments

+I intend to discover why the DUPLO DC Dozer gasps so frequently.
+And will try to use other LIRC files to control some interesting non-LEGO devices with my MINDSTORMS EV3 (running ev3dev).